 A bit of trivia, Chris Jury who plays circus member Deadbeat would later audition to play the Doctor in the 1996 TV movie.
-“Aliens” fans might recognise marine “Frosty” aka Ricco Ross as the rapping ringmaster
+Aliens fans might recognise marine “Frosty” aka Ricco Ross as the rapping ringmaster

 By this stage Sylvestor McCoy has really cracked who his Doctor is.
 There are flashes of the old physical comedy business with his umbrella and falling over, but there’s much more of a compassionate adventurer who nevertheless has a darker side that allows him to manipulate and even risk others for a greater good.
 A pleasing streak of anarchy too.
 “You’re just an old hippie at heart,” comments Ace.
-Speaking of whom, Sophie Aldred is very comfortable in Ace’s bomber jacket and her cheerful rapport with McCoy is one her chief strengths.
+Speaking of whom, Sophie Aldred is very comfortable in Ace’s bomber jacket and her cheerful rapport with McCoy is one the programme’s strengths.

 This was a troubled production as the making of extra “The Show Must Go On” revealed.
 The location filming had gone smoothly, but then BBC Television Centre was hit by an asbestos scare and it looked as though the studio recording would be permanently lost, making this Doctor Who’s second unfinished production after Tom Baker’s Shada.
-Uniquely though, the story’s circus tent setting meant that a marquee was set up in the car park at Elstree for the interiors.
+Uniquely though, the story’s circus tent setting meant that a marquee could be set up in the car park at Elstree for the interiors.
 Nevertheless it was less than ideal due to traffic noise and more time was lost when a fire alarm occurred.
-All this is covered in a decent documentary, which includes some surprising photos of the cast meeting the cast of ‘Allo ‘Allo!
+All this is covered in a decent documentary, which includes some surprising photos of the cast meeting the actors of ‘Allo ‘Allo!

 Other special features include a deleted modelwork sequence of the spambot satellite and a music video created to accompany an original song by cast members Christopher Guard, Jessica Martin and T P McKenna.
 Frustratingly there is no accompanying information about where this song comes from or why it was recorded.
 “Tomorrow’s Times” is part of an on-going feature about newspaper coverage of the show and sadly has to record that the McCoy era had largely negative press.
-Victoria Wood’s slightly odd Doctor Who comedy sketch is included since it came from the same time.
-Future film star Jim Broadbent plays the Doctor in a brief clip that largely mocks the cheapness and made-up science of the show.
+Victoria Wood’s slightly odd Doctor Who comedy sketch is included since it was broadcast around the same time.
+Here, future film star Jim Broadbent plays the Doctor in a brief clip that largely mocks the cheapness and made-up science of the show.
 “But Doctor!
-I haven’t brought the ming-mongs!” cries the Doctor’s companion.
+I haven’t brought the ming-mongs!” cries the Doctor’s mini-skirted companion.
 Composer Mark Ayres was auditioned by being tasked to write music for two sequences from this show and he’s included his versions as an extra too.

-It’s a pretty busy and interesting commentary, overseen by DVD regular Toby Hadoke.
+It’s a pretty busy and interesting commentary, moderated by DVD regular Toby Hadoke.
 Sophie Aldred, Christopher Guard and Jessica Martin provide the luvvie insight, whilst Stephen Wyatt, Andrew Cartmell and Mark Ayres represent the production side.
 There’s also the popular information subtitles and the photo gallery and finally PDF material which you’ll need a computer to access.
 Here the usual Radio Times clippings are joined by a story board for the spambot sequence.

 I’ve always been a fan of this story and it is great to see it released on as well-catered a DVD as this one.
 Lovely painted cover by Lee Binding too.